I am having a minor crisis and it seems to me that a lot of people are pondering a similar thing

 Now, I have uttered words to that effect about yogurt.
 Not, mind you, yogurt that has been sitting around for 12 years, but yogurt that HAD been around for a bit like maybe a month.
 It didn't have mold on it or in it, I ate it and survived..... but I have the hoarder gene, I am absolutely sure of it.

-Then there was this wonderful piece about scarcity ... or not.
+this wonderful piece about scarcity ... or not.

-there was this from the Voodoo Cafe about the Myth of Scarcity
+this from the Voodoo Cafe about the Myth of Scarcity

-and now Romilly is pondering similar issues...
+Romilly is pondering similar issues...

 What's up with that, Doc? are we all pulling similar issues from our past at the same time?
 I have more yarn than I could knit up if I knit non-stop from now til Hell freezes over.
 I have buttons and buckles and odd bits of flattened metal that were run over by several trucks in the street.
 The important thing is that I can find all of them.
 My justification is that if I WERE a Hoarder I would know I had them but I wouldn't be able to find them.